LaurePiechaczyk/project2_code_institute/README.md

 It is thus important to find ways to avoid boredom and games can be very useful.

 Another idea to develop this website is to learn by matching verbs using the same preposition.
-Another idea to develop this website is to learn by matching verbs using the same preposition.

 That's what this site is all about: Fun + matching verbs with same preposition